frePPLe/frepple/doc/user-guide/examples/supplier/supplier-capacity.rst

 `Check this feature on a live example <https://demo.frepple.com/supplier-capacity/data/input/itemsupplier/>`_

+:download:`Download an Excel spreadsheet with the data for this example <supplier-capacity.xlsx>`

 In this example we have a single supplier that can ship us 100 parts per week.
 We need to buy material to meet 3 sales orders from him.